 What is a screening mammogram?

-A screening mammogram is performed on women who don’t have any symptoms.
+Women who do not have any symptoms receive a screening mammogram to check for abnormalities.
 We recommend annual screening mammography for women 40 and over and for younger women with risk factors for breast cancer.

 Our facility performs 2-D and 3-D screening mammography.
 Compared to a 2D mammogram, a 3D mammogram displays more images of the breast and in thin sections of breast tissue.
 The 2D mammogram image takes one shot and with the 3D, the unit will sweep over the breast and take a series of images.